4 Calming Treats For Dogs That Actually Work

 How do calming treats for dogs work?

-Many calming treats for dogs include L-tryptophan and theanine that work by increasing body hormones such as serotonin and dopamine, which are known to be feel-good hormones, Dr. Murithi said.
+The best calming treats for dogs include L-tryptophan or theanine, which are amino acids that work by increasing body hormones such as serotonin and dopamine, which are known to be feel-good hormones, Dr. Murithi said.

 Other ingredients that calming treats might contain include: